Tips for leafleting door-to-door – including how to deal with blocks of flats

 How to deal with blocks of flats

-- A ‘trade bell’ for a block of flats will generally open the main door up to 11am (some have different time settings).
+- A ‘trade bell’ for a block of flats – often the unmarked button at the end – will generally open the main door up to 11am (some have different time settings).

 - THINK SAFETY – If a block feels uncomfortable, don’t go in alone.